By Numismatica Genevensis SA ……

 Together they assembled the collection of Greek coins now sold by Numismatica Genevensis.
 Joining the best taste and enthusiasm they were able to create one of the most outstanding collections the market has seen in the last decades.

 As expected, the Auction “35 Years of Friendship” presents the finest of ancient numismatics one can think about.
-The quality of this collection becomes evident by taking a closer look at those specimens, which seem to be rather familiar on the first sight, but which never have been seen in such a perfect condition.
+The quality of this collection becomes evident by taking a closer look at those specimens, which seem to be rather familiar at first sight, but which never have been seen in such a perfect condition.

 Let’s take Lot 59 as an example.
 We all have seen staters from Caunos.
-On the obverse, it depicts Iris, winged messenger of the gods.
+On the obverse, it depicts Iris, the winged messenger of the gods.
 Holding a snake-entwined staff and a wreath in her hands, she is rapidly progressing to the left.
 The reverse is of austere simplicity: It shows a conical baitylos, a cult stone that constituted the heart of many Archaic cults in Asia Minor.

 The same applies to a tetradrachm of the Carian dynast Pixodaros.
 Strictly speaking, this coin type is not rare, too.
-So far, however, not a single specimen of this coin type has been known to exist, whose obverse, struck in high-relief and featuring the facing portrait of Apollo, does not exhibit any traces of wear.
+So far, however, not a single specimen of this coin type has been known to exist, whose obverse, struck in high relief and featuring the facing portrait of Apollo, does not exhibit any traces of wear.

 Therefore, it does not come as a surprise that a large number of the coins from this collection have been chosen as cover coins of major auction sales of the past.